GhayathAlobaidi/Data-Pipeline--Twitter-Analysis/README.md

 This is a project that I recently worked on which allows one to stream and analyze the sentiment of live tweets from Twitter based on a certain keyword such as "bitcoin."
 It involves a working relationship between Twitter, Python and Amazon Web Services.
 The flow goes as follow:

   -Tweets are pulled using a Python code and fed into AWS Kinesis Firehose.
--AWS Kinesis Firehose then passes the tweets to an AWS Lambda function.
+  -AWS Kinesis Firehose then passes the tweets to an AWS Lambda function. <br>
--Lambda, running a Python code, will then pass the tweets into AWS Comprehend.
+  -Lambda, running a Python code, will then pass the tweets into AWS Comprehend.<br>
--AWS Comprehend returns the sentiment analysis as Positive, Negative and Neture.
+  -AWS Comprehend returns the sentiment analysis as Positive, Negative and Neture.<br>
   -The sentiment analysis results are also sent into AWS Elastic Search and visualzed on AWS Kibana like the following:

 Positive Sentiment: